 How much did the council spend on refurbishing its offices in the financial year 2010/11?

 Please send me information on the refurbishment of the office.

 Please send me your policies and internal guidelines on customer services, and a copy of your complaints procedure.

-Why does your authority seem to think it is acceptable to treat its customers badly?
+Why does the council seem to think it is acceptable to treat its customers badly?

 Make a request

-- Download a request form and return to this address:
+- download a request form and return to the following address:

 You should not use a Freedom of Information request to find out what personal information the council holds about you.
 You'll need to use a Subject Access Request form, available under the Data Protection Act 1998.
 This request is also subject to certain exemptions.

 There are two ways to complete the form:

 - complete the Subject Access Request form electronically and return by email to firstname.lastname@example.org